 Learn how to dehydrate food in the oven.

 Dehydrating vegetables and fruits is an ideal way to reduce food packaging and make your food last.
 This is also practical for emergency storage and outdoor adventures.
-If you have a seasonal harvest, drying your fresh produce helps you store for the next season.
+If you have a seasonal harvest, drying your fresh produce helps you store it for the next season.

 READ ALSO: 10 Amazing Benefits of Dehydrating Food